 - are a public authority (except for courts acting in their judicial capacity);

-- carry out large scale systematic monitoring of individuals (for example, online behaviour tracking); or
+- your core activities include large scale regular and systematic monitoring of individuals (for example, online behaviour tracking); or

-- carry out large scale processing of special categories of data (which includes information relating to an individual’s health) or data relating to criminal convictions and offences.
+- your core activities include large scale processing of special categories of data (which includes information relating to an individual’s health) or data relating to criminal convictions and offences.

 So organisations such as GP and dental practices, other health practitioners and pharmacies, and particularly those that carry out NHS work, will probably need to appoint a DPO.

 But even if you don’t have to appoint a DPO, you do still have to comply with the other requirements of the GDPR.

 Yes.
 The person you appoint as a DPO can be an existing employee provided that their professional duties are compatible with the duties of the DPO and do not lead to a conflict of interest.

 What is a conflict of interest in relation to a DPO?